NEU-Libraries/drs-toolkit-wp-plugin/README.md

 18. Click the '<' arrow then Main Menu.
 Change Menu Items > Text Hover/Focus Color and SubMenu Items Hover/Focus Text Color to #c00.

-18. Click the '<' arrow then Footer.
+19. Click the '<' arrow then Footer.
 Change Social Icon Hover Color and Social Icon Hover background color to #c00.
 Change Secondary Footer Background Color to #3C3C3C.

+20. Go to Pages > Delete the 'Sample Page'.
+Go to Posts > Delete the 'Hello World'.